Pact OK'd to prevent jailing of defendants too poor for bail

 The agreement is detailed in a federal court order filed Thursday involving Magistrate Judge Harry Cantrell and plaintiffs who accused Cantrell of violating an earlier federal judgment regarding low-income defendants.

 As a magistrate judge in the criminal district court in New Orleans, Cantrell sets bail for people arrested on various state charges.
-The agreement details requirements for determining whether a defendant can afford bail and whether the defendant is a flight risk or poses a danger when alternatives to bail are considered.
+The agreement details required procedures for making sure defendants have access to a lawyer, determining whether a defendant can afford bail and whether the defendant is a flight risk or poses a danger when alternatives to bail are considered.

 U.S. District Judge Eldon Fallon issued Thursday's order detailing the agreement and closing the case against Cantrell.